SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 The size of the current weave will automatically grow when tools are added or dragged over the current limits.

-You can right-click (🍎 -> cmd and click)  a tool to see extra options.
+You can right-click (MacOS -> Ctrl  click)  a tool to see extra options.

 <a id="block-editor-mode"></a><a id="block-editing-mode"></a>